owenthereal/jekyll_and_hyde/README.markdown

 	> cd my_slides
 	> jh generate my-first-slide

-The "--github" flag in "jh new" means setting up branching information for GitHub Pages as well.
+The "--github" optional flag in "jh new" means setting up branching information for GitHub Pages.

 ## Other tasks:

+	> jh github
 	> jh list [SEARCH]
 	> jh help [TASK]

+The "github" task is to set up branching information for GitHub Pages.
+The "list" task is to list the available tasks by giving it an optional SEARCH terms.
+The "help" is to display the usage for a specific task.

 # License